cube-drone/rt0/players-guide/src/player/injuries.md

 * Discard Farts Ahoy! at the end of the day.

 ### Splinted Arm
-* While you have a Splinted Arm, you cannot be `Strong`
+* While you have a Splinted Arm, you cannot be `Strong`.
+* You have Penalty on all "Strong" skills.
+* In your first round of combat, discard 1 card.
 * After one night of rest, mark Splinted Arm.
 * After a second night of rest, remove Splinted Arm.

 ### Splinted Leg
-* While you have a Splinted Leg, you cannot be `Fast`
+* While you have a Splinted Leg, you cannot be `Fast`.
+* You have Penalty on all "Fast" skills.
+* In your first round of combat, discard 1 card.
 * After one night of rest, mark Splinted Leg.
 * After a second night of rest, remove Splinted Leg.

 ### Dizzy
-* While you have Dizziness, you cannot be `Wise`
+* While you have Dizziness, you cannot be `Wise`.
+* You have Penalty on all "Wise" skills.
+* In your first round of combat, discard 1 card.
 * After one night of rest, mark Dizzy.
 * After a second night of rest, remove Dizzy.

 ### Loopy
-* While you have Loopiness, you cannot be `Clever`
+* While you have Loopiness, you cannot be `Clever`.
+* You have Penalty on all "Clever" skills.
+* In your first round of combat, discard 1 card.
 * After one night of rest, mark Loopy.
 * After a second night of rest, remove Loopy.

 ### Hex
-* While you have Hex, you cannot be `Lucky`
+* While you have Hex, you cannot be `Lucky`.
+* You have Penalty on all "Lucky" skills.
+* In your first round of combat, discard 1 card.
 * After one night of rest, mark Hex.
 * After a second night of rest, remove Hex.

 ### Stress
-* While you have Stress, you cannot be `Charming`
+* While you have Stress, you cannot be `Charming`.
+* You have Penalty on all "Charming" skills.
+* In your first round of combat, discard 1 card.
 * After one night of rest, mark Stress.
 * After a second night of rest, remove Stress.

 ### Bandaged Wound
-* While you are in combat, you lose 1HP/turn
+* While you are in combat, you lose 1HP at the beginning of your turn.
 * After one night of rest, mark Bandaged Wound.
 * After a second night of rest, remove Bandaged Wound.